-Our March/April 2019 newsletter is now available!
+Our May/June 2019 newsletter is now available!
 View our Upcoming Programs page, or view the PDF directly!
-Registration for Westbury and Carle Place residents begins February 25, 2019.
-Don't forget to check out our Children's Programs as well!
+Registration for Westbury and Carle Place residents begins April 29, 2019.
+Don't forget to check out our Children's Programs as well

 The mission of WMPL is to provide excellent, proactive service to fulfill the informational, educational and recreational needs of the community.